 In simple terms, the J-1 visa covers the following purposes of stay, among others:

-SEVIS registration: The exchange program must be registered in the Student and Exchange Visitor Information System (SEVIS).
+SEVIS registration: The exchange program must be registered in the Student and Exchange Visitor Information System (SEVIS) and administered by a SEVIS-certified organization/institution.

-Financial security: Proof of sufficient financial means to cover living expenses during the stay.
+Financial security: Proof of sufficient financial resources to cover living expenses during the stay.

-Intention to return: Credible proof of the intention to return to the home country after completion of the program.
+Intention to return: Credible evidence of the intention to return to the home country or Country of residence after completion of the program.

-A J-1 visa can only be issued in conjunction with an official U.S. Department of State approved visa sponsor.
-This exchange organization provides the necessary DS-2019 form, without this document it is not possible to apply for a visa.
+A J-1 visa can only be applied for in cooperation with an official visa sponsor approved by the U.S. Department of State.
+These organizations/institutions act as an extension of the U.S. Department of State and are responsible for implementing the relevant exchange program in accordance with US regulations.
+Accordingly, the required DS-2019 form is issued, without which it is not possible to apply for a visa.

-With a J-1 visa, participants are allowed to stay in the United States for the entire duration of their exchange program.
-In addition, it is permitted to travel or stay in the USA for up to 30 days before the start of the program and 30 days after the official end of the program.
-Grace Period designated.
-However, no work is allowed during this period.
+With a J-1 visa, participants are allowed to remain in the United States for the entire duration of their exchange program.
+In addition, they are permitted to travel or stay in the US for up to 30 days before the program starts and 30 days after the official end of the program – this period is known as the grace period.
+However, this time may not be used to start the program earlier or to extend it.

-Multiple re-entry into the USA with the J-1 visa is only possible if the DS-2019 form is accompanied by a valid travel validation.
-This confirmation is noted on the original form by the responsible exchange organization and shows that the person holding the visa is in an active and proper program status ("in good standing").
-For this purpose, the original DS-2019 must first be sent to the organization and signed there again.
-The signature is valid for six months.
+Multiple re-entries with the J-1 visa during the program are only possible if the DS-2019 form has a valid travel authorization (“Travel Validation”).
+This confirmation is noted on the original form by the responsible exchange organization and shows that the visa holder is in active and proper program status (“in good standing”).
+To do this, the original DS-2019 must usually first be sent to the organization (visa sponsor) and signed again there.

-Important: Anyone planning to leave the USA for a short time during the Grace Period and then re-enter should note that the visa and the DS-2019 are no longer valid after the end of the program.
-Re-entry would then only be possible via the Visa Waiver Program (e.g. with ESTA) - however, this carries the risk of being turned away at the border.
-It is therefore not advisable to leave the country during the Grace Period if you plan to return to the USA.
+Important: Anyone planning to leave the US for a short period during the grace period and then re-enter should note that the visa and DS-2019 are no longer valid after the end of the program.
+Re-entry would then only be possible via the Visa Waiver Program (e.g., with ESTA) – however, this carries the risk of being turned away at the border.
+Leaving the country during the grace period is therefore not recommended if you plan to return to the US.

 The validity of the J-1 visa depends on the program duration specified in the DS-2019 form and can only be used in combination with a valid DS-2019.